 Dr. Dinash Yanamadula and his staff at Princeton Pain & Spine Institute are capable of offering pain management programs for all types of pain including headaches and joint discomfort.
-The doctor serves the residents of Lawrenceville, New Jersey and many surrounding communities.
+The doctor serves the residents of Lawrenceville and Edgewater, New Jersey and many surrounding communities.

 Stress is a prominent cause of many headaches.
 A headache can be caused by the tightness in the neck muscles that often results from a person being placed under extreme levels of stress.
 When the body is placed in a situation where its "fight or flight" defense mechanism is triggered, chemicals are released throughout the body and in the brain that boosts the body's performance.
 Individuals who constantly face this level of stress, either through fear or worry, can begin to have chronic headaches.
 Tension headaches are often described as intense pain that is similar to a band being tightened around the head, increasing pressure and resulting in varying degrees of pain.